greenmars/greenmarsinc-design-templates/Design.md

 *A summary description of performance, response, and scalability needs for the feature.
 Basic UI/UIX response time expectations belong here, as do estimates of the scale of traffic that a server will need to handle (e.g,.
 10 exams a minute, or 10,000?).
 Uptime guarantees, if any, belong here.
 Think of this as a readable, executive summary of the key, relevant formal requirements, which should be linked.*

-*Are there performance requirements?
+*Some questions to answer if they are relevant: Are there performance requirements?
 Characterize the volume or rate of inputs, outputs, and storage if relevant.
 Are any of the components especially CPU, memory, storage, or network intensive?
 Is load likely to be spiky?
 What is the desired behavior if capacity is exceeded?
 Is load testing required?*

 ## Privacy and Security

 *A summary description of privacy/security issues relevant to this effort.
 Think of this as a readable, executive summary of the relevant formal documents, which should be linked.*